Select therapeutic use:

 Monitor levels of valproate, ethosuximide, other anticonvulsants, and when an enzyme inducer is added or withdrawn.
 Potentiates carbamazepine, diazepam, lamotrigine, phenobarbital, phenytoin, tolbutamide, warfarin, zidovudine, amitriptyline, nortriptyline, propofol, rufinamide.
 Potentiated by aspirin, felbamate.
 Efficacy reduced by rifampin, phenytoin, carbamazepine, phenobarbital, carbapenems, estrogen-containing hormonal contraceptives; monitor serum valproate concentrations.
 CNS depression with alcohol, other CNS depressants.
 Clonazepam may induce absence status in patients with absence seizures.
 Concomitant topiramate may cause hyperammonemic encephalopathy, hypothermia.
 May interfere with urine ketone and thyroid tests.
 Others: see full labeling.

-Abdominal pain, alopecia, amblyopia/blurred vision, amnesia, anorexia, asthenia, ataxia, bronchitis, constipation, depression, diarrhea, diplopia, dizziness, dyspepsia, dyspnea, ecchymosis, emotional lability, fever, flu syndrome, headache, infection, insomnia, nausea, nervousness, nystagmus, peripheral edema, pharyngitis, rhinitis, somnolence, abnormal thinking, thrombocytopenia, tinnitus, tremor, vomiting, weight gain, weight loss; hepatotoxicity, acute pancreatitis, hyperammonemia, hypothermia; rare: Fanconi's syndrome in children, Stevens-Johnson syndrome.
+Abdominal pain, alopecia, amblyopia/blurred vision, amnesia, anorexia, asthenia, ataxia, bronchitis, constipation, depression, diarrhea, diplopia, dizziness, dyspepsia, dyspnea, ecchymosis, emotional lability, fever, flu syndrome, headache, infection, insomnia, nausea, nervousness, nystagmus, peripheral edema, pharyngitis, rhinitis, somnolence, abnormal thinking, thrombocytopenia, tinnitus, tremor, vomiting, weight gain, weight loss; hepatotoxicity, birth defects, acute pancreatitis, hyperammonemia, hypothermia; rare: Fanconi's syndrome in children, Stevens-Johnson syndrome.

 Single-dose vials (5mL)—10